dmagic1304/clocker/README.md

 * resuming to work on basic UI
 * researching how to display the clock in data using react-calendar

+**Monday 03/06**

+* watching a video on creating a dashboard view in React with MUI https://www.youtube.com/watch?v=wYpCWwD1oz0&ab_channel=EdRoh

 ## Technologies Used

 * Application development still in progress